mfsjr/manifold-dx/README.md

 ### Demo App
 - See the todo app at [https://github.com/mfsjr/manifold-dx-todo](https://github.com/mfsjr/manifold-dx-todo).
 - Once you understand this, check out some more robust, scalable techniques provided in the sections below.

+### Class Templates
+- These are located in the 'templates' directory, and can be helpful to copy/paste when you are building new components.
+- It contains some recommended patterns, which include FunctionComponents, where you can use hooks.

 ### To Install
 - `npm i manifold-dx`